Maelstromeous/k8s-cluster/README.md

 To set this up, do:

 1) Go to the local cluster
+2) On the left side menu, go to Storage -> Secrets, then Create
-2) Create a new opaque secret called `aws-secret` and fill out the following key/values:
+3) Create a new opaque secret called `aws-secret` and fill out the following key/values:
    1) `accessKey`: `Your AWS Key ID`
    2) `secretKey`: `Your Secret Key`
-3) Go to Cluster Tools
+4) Go to Cluster Tools
-4) Install Rancher Backup
+5) Install Rancher Backups
-5) Set up the default location being an S3 bucket and use the secret.
+6) Set up the default location being an S3 bucket and use the secret.
 Make sure to set up the endpoint correctly. e.g. `s3.eu-west-2.amazonaws.com`
+7) Go to Rancher Backups on the left menu -> Backups
-6) **Ensure** that you create a recurring backup or you will have achieved nothing.
+8) **Ensure** that you create a recurring backup or you will have achieved nothing.
-7) You should create at one off test backup to verify the objects land in S3.
+9) You should create at one off test backup to verify the objects land in S3.
-8) Recommended schedule:
+10) Recommended schedule:
     1) daily-backup: `30 6 * * *` (daily backup 6:30am) 7 day retention
     2) hourly-backup `0 */1 * * *` (hourly backup at top of the hour) 48 hour retention

 ## Longhorn